Priority Groundwater Management Areas

 To enable effective management of the state's groundwater resources in areas where critical groundwater problems exist or may exist in the future, the Legislature has authorized TCEQ, the Texas Water Development Board (TWDB) , and the Texas Parks and Wildlife Department (TPWD) to study, identify, and delineate PGMAs and initiate the creation of GCDs within those areas, if necessary.

-- Map of Priority Groundwater Management Areas (PGMAs) (April 2011, pdf)
+- Map of Priority Groundwater Management Areas (PGMAs) and Aquifers (December 2013, pdf)

 - What Is a PGMA ?